arangodb/arangodb/Documentation/Books/Manual/Views/ArangoSearch/DetailedOverview.md

 To simplify query syntax ArangoSearch provides a concept of [named analyzers](Analyzers.md) which are merely aliases for type+configuration of IResearch analyzers.
-Management of named analyzers is exposed via both REST, GUI and JavaScript APIs, e.g.
+Management of named analyzers is exposed via REST, GUI and JavaScript APIs.

 ## View definition/modification